rsampaio-cenap/Sampaio_et_al_hunting_agreement_SM/README.md

 # Sampaio_et_al_hunting_agreement_SM

-This repository contains supplemental information, data and codes to run the analysis used in Sampaio, et al., Using camera traps to enhance community-based management of subsistence hunting in the Amazon.
+This repository contains the supplementary material and the data, models, results and codes needed to carry out the statistical analysis presented in the Sampaio, et al., 2025.

+Sampaio et al.,.
+2025.
+Using camera traps to enhance community-based management of subsistence hunting in the Amazon.
 Conservation Biology (in press).

 ### Description